-- (semi-)dense flow for wide baseline problems can be obtained by matching invariant features - at every pixel and at several scales - e.g. SIFTflow, DSIFT, PHOW, DAISY - Expensive to compute, unless GPGPU is used.
+- (semi-)dense flow for wide baseline problems can be obtained by matching invariant features

+- located at every pixel and

+- also at several scales

+- e.g. SIFTflow, DSIFT, PHOW, DAISY

+- Much more expensive to compute.
+GPGPU etc. is helpful here.

 Summary